ragulpr/wtte-rnn/README.md

 ![WTTE-RNN alphabeta.png](alphabeta.png)

 # Warnings
-There's alot of mathematical theory basically justifying us to use a nice loss function in certain situations:
+There's alot of mathematical theory basically justifying us to use this nice loss function in certain situations:

 ![loss-equation](equation.png)

-So for censored data it only rewards *predicting further away*.
-To get this to work you need the censoring time to be independent from your feature data.
+So for censored data it only rewards *pushing the distribution up*, beyond the point of censoring.
+To get this to work you need the censoring mechanism to be independent from your feature data.
 If your features contains information about the point of censoring your algorithm will learn to cheat by predicting far away based on probability of censoring instead of tte.
 A type of overfitting/artifact learning.
 Global features can have this effect if not properly treated.

 # ROADMAP
 The project is on the TODO-state.
 The goal is to create a forkable and easily deployable model framework.
 WTTE-RNN is the algorithm, churn_watch is the deployment - an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.
 Pull-requests, recommendations, comments and contributions very welcome.